Cheap omakase in Singapore

 Address: 52 Duxton Road, Singapore 089516

 Chef Eugene Lam, the man behind Unkai Sushi, wants to make omakase dining more accessible to younger diners.
-His most affordable omakase menu costs $88++, which gets you an appetiser and 10 pieces of sushi, as well as a handroll, soup, and dessert.
-For a more mid-range menu, there’s also a $138++ set that includes a hot dish and seasonal grilled fish, as well as 11 pieces of sushi.
+His most affordable omakase menu costs $68++, which gets you sashimi, appetisers, chawanmushi, three pieces of sushi, and more.
+There’s also the five-course set lunch from $26++, which includes miso soup, salad, chawanmushi, a main course of your choice, and dessert of the day.

 Check out our full review of Unkai Sushi.